Sick Time Off

-Full-time or part-time employees who accrue vacation and have accumulated a minimum of 240 hours of sick leave credits may elect to convert sick leave to vacation for any month that no sick leave has been used.
-The conversion ratio is 12 hours sick leave for 4 hours of vacation for full-time employees; the conversion is pro-rated for part-time employees.
-Full-time employees may accrue a maximum of 12 days (96 hours) of vacation from sick leave conversion.
-For part-time employees the accrual maximum is pro-rated.
+Full-time or part-time employees who accrue vacation and have accumulated a minimum of 240 hours of sick time off may elect to convert sick time off to vacation for any month that no sick time off has been used.
+The conversion ratio is 12 hours sick time off for 4 hours of vacation credit for full-time employees; the conversion is pro-rated for part-time employees.
+Full-time employees may accrue a maximum of 12 days (96 hours) of vacation credit from sick conversion.
+For part-time employees, the accrual maximum is pro-rated. top

-Sick leave pay may be granted to the tenth of an hour on satisfactory evidence of illness or injury presented to the employee's supervisor or department manager.
+Sick time off may be granted to the tenth of an hour on satisfactory evidence of illness or injury presented to the employee’s manager or delegate.

-Employees who resign during a medically-related disability leave will be allowed pay for sick leave up to the effective date of resignation, or to the end of the accumulated sick leave entitlement, whichever occurs first.
+Employees who separate during a medically-related disability leave will be allowed pay for sick time off up to the effective date of separation, or to the end of the accumulated sick time off entitlement, whichever occurs first. top

 The time during which an employee is unable to work because of disability or illness caused or contributed to by pregnancy, miscarriage, abortion, childbirth, and recovery therefrom will be covered under the provisions of the university's medically-related disability leave program.
-Under Chapter 216.6 (2) (e) of the Iowa Code, when leave is not available, a pregnant employee will be granted up to eight (8) weeks of unpaid leave with written verification by the treating medical provider that the pregnant employee is not able to reasonably perform her duties of employment.
+Under Chapter 216.6 (2) (e) of the Iowa Code, when paid leave is not available, a pregnant employee will be granted up to eight (8) weeks of unpaid leave with written verification by the treating medical provider that the pregnant employee is not able to reasonably perform the duties of employment.

-An employee who is incapacitated after exhausting all accumulated sick leave will be eligible to use accumulated vacation credits to extend their paid medically-related disability status.
-Employees who are still incapacitated after exhausting all accumulated sick leave and vacation time, may request to be placed on a medical leave without pay.
+An employee who is incapacitated after exhausting all accumulated sick time off will be eligible to use accumulated vacation time off to extend their paid medically-related disability status.
+Employees who remain incapacitated after exhausting all accumulated sick and vacation times off (including vacation credits), may request to be placed on a medical leave without pay. top

 Routine medical, dental, and optical appointments should be scheduled outside working hours.
 When impractical, occasional absences for such reasons may be charged to sick leave.

 An employing department will, when satisfied by evidence presented, grant an employee time off with pay as follows: